Farm Animal Welfare

 Bad for Animals, Bad for Us

 Animals are not the only ones suffering because of these unnatural, inhumane conditions.
-Human health, the environment and farmers are being hurt by the intensive farming systems employed on factory farms.
+Consumers, rural communities, farmers, workers and the environment are being hurt by the intensive farming systems employed on factory farms.